Programs in Practice

 Helper Function

-A helper function is declared as function {name}({arguments}) {}
+A helper function is declared as function {name}({arguments}) {}.

 Helper functions contain expressions and statements that can compute values,

-however helper functions cannot produce records
+however helper functions cannot produce records.

 Helper functions cannot be called directly.
 Instead, they must be called by other functions.

-Inputs of helper functions cannot have {visibility}
+Inputs of helper functions cannot have {visibility} modifiers like transition functions,

 since they are used only internally, not as part of a program's external interface.